 Renaissance Art (SAR 200)

 History of the Italian Renaissance Art from the 13th century to the 16th century.
-Prerequisites: SAR105 and SAR110.
+Prerequisite: SAR105.
 Fall semester, even-numbered years.
 3 credits.

 Twentieth Century Art I (SAR 205)

 Art movements in the Western world from the mid-19th century to the outbreak of World War II.
 Prerequisite: SAR110.
 Fall semester.
 3 credits.

 Art since 1945; art movements from Abstract Expressionism to the present.
 Writing Intensive course.
 Spring semester.
 Prerequisites: SAR105 and SAR110.
 3 credits.